junxit/us-congress-bills-110/metadata.md

 - 2007-12-12 — Received in the House.
 - 2007-12-12 — Referred to the House Committee on Energy and Commerce.
 - 2007-12-12 — Referred to the Subcommittee on Health.
+- 2008-04-08 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-04-08 — Considered as unfinished business. (consideration: CR H2047-2048)
+- 2008-04-08 — Considered under suspension of the rules. (consideration: CR H2041-2045)
+- 2008-04-08 — DEBATE - The House proceeded with forty minutes of debate on S. 793.
+- 2008-04-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-04-08 — Ms. Baldwin moved to suspend the rules and pass the bill, as amended.
+- 2008-04-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 392 - 1 (Roll no. 163). (text: CR H2041-2043)
+- 2008-04-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 392 - 1 (Roll no. 163).(text: CR H2041-2043)